elisemercury/AutoClean/README.md

 You can specify the handling method by setting `missing_categ` to: `'logreg'`, `'knn'`, `'most_frequent'`, `'delete'` or to `False` if you want to skip this step.

+### encode_categ

+Defines how **categorical** values should be encoded.
+Categorical values can be onehot- or label-encoded.

+The parameter must be handed as Python `list` type.
+When set to `['auto']`, AutoClean:

+* onehot-encodes features that have **less than 10 unique data values**
+* label-encodes features that have **less than 20 unique data values**
+* does not encode feature having **more than 20 unqiue data values**

+You can specify the encoding method manually by setting `encode_categ` to `['onehot']` or `['label']`.
+By default, AutoClean will encode all categorical features.
+You can specify which features to encode by giving the column names or indexes as parameter, for example  `['onehot', ['column_1', 2]]` - this will onehot-encode the column with column name 'column_1' and the column with index '2'.

+Set `encode_categ` to `False` to skip categorical encoding.

 ### extract_datetime

 AutoClean can search the data for datetime features, and **extract** the values to separate columns.
-When set to `s`, it extracts the datetime values up to the seconds i. e. day, month, year, hour, minutes, seconds.
+When set to `'s'`, it extracts the datetime values up to the seconds i. e. day, month, year, hour, minutes, seconds.

-You can set the granularity of the extraction manually by setting `extract_datetime`to `D` for day, `M` for month, `Y` for year, `h` for hour, `m` for minutes or to `False` if you want to skip this step.
+You can set the granularity of the extraction manually by setting `extract_datetime` to `'D'` for day, `'M'` for month, `'Y'` for year, `'h'` for hour, `'m'` for minutes or to `False` if you want to skip this step.

 ### outliers

 Defines how **outliers** in the data are handled.
 Outliers can be manipulated with two different methods: winsorization or deletion.
-You can specfiy the method by setting `outliers` to `winz` for winzorization, `delete`for deletion or to `False` if you want to skip this step.
+You can specfiy the method by setting `'outliers'` to `'winz'` for winzorization, `'delete'` for deletion or to `False` if you want to skip this step.

 *When are outliers considered to be outliers?*
 Oberservations are considered outliers if they are outside the following bounds: